 Budget 2017 investments and new programmatic initiatives are welcome.
-That said, there is an opportunity to build stronger supports to increase the benefits that university knowledge mobilization brings to the Canadian economy and further leverage Canadian university research strengths for enhanced private sector collaboration and technology transfer.
+The creation of a national IP strategy represents an important opportunity to build stronger supports that enhance the benefits that university knowledge mobilization, including IP transfer, bring to the Canadian economy and further leverage our research strengths for enhanced private sector collaboration and technology transfer.
 Additional investments in mechanisms which encourage knowledge mobilization will empower new R&D partnerships to drive innovation and increase economic growth.